malte/me-portfoliov2/src/work/Helpap.md

 year: 2018
 date: 2018-10-07
 ---
+{% simplFigure 'helpap_motiv.jpg', 'The egyptian plover and the crocodile', 'The egyptian plover and the crocodile' %}

 ## Branding Goals
 The Dentist Christian Helpap asked for fresh approach to brand his business.